 Green Glue Noiseproofing Compound - Tubes vs. Pails

 When planning for a soundproofing project, once you have decided that Green Glue Noiseproofing Compound will be designed into your build, the question becomes "should I use Green Glue Tubes or Green Glue Pails?"
-This article will go over some of the pros and cons of using both items to help guide you into selecting the correct product for your specific job.
+This article on the difference between Green Glue sealant vs compound in tubes or pails will go over some of the pros and cons of using both items to help guide you into selecting the correct product for your specific job.